 Visitors love photographing the house known as the “scene of the crime” for the most famous shooting to ever occur in Savannah.

 If you aren’t familiar with the story, check out my post, The Mercer Williams House: Savannah’s Most Notorious Home.
-It’s loaded with photos and interesting details about the home.
+It’s loaded with interesting details about the home.

 B&W image of the spikes on a wrought-iron fence with the tip of one spike broken and missing